-Yes, refer to the dipswitch settings information on the inside lid label or the DIP switch settings in this manual.
+Yes, refer to the dipswitch settings information in the installation guide for your model - see the appendix.

-2) Can I mount the SP1200 on its side?
+2) Can I mount the SP601 on its side?

-Yes, the SP1200 can be mounted so that its heater tube is vertical with the water senor at the top.
+Yes, the SP601 can be mounted so that its heater tube is vertical with the water senor at the top.
 The water must flow from the bottom of the tube to the top.
 This will force out all air in the tube.
 Note that an in pool temperature sensor is recommended in this configuration, especially if a small circulation pump is used.

-- 3) Can I mount the SP1200 on it's back / front / upside down?
-No, any of these mounting positions will cause the water detection system to operate incorrectly. - 4) Can I run a standard incandescent pool light from the SP1200?
-Yes, but it must be used with a separate transformer and controlled by an on/off outlet such as the Aux outlet.
+3) Can I mount the SP601 on it's back / front / upside down?
+No, any of these mounting positions will cause the water detection system to operate incorrectly.

+4) Can I run a standard incandescent pool light from the SP601?
+Yes, but it must be used with a separate transformer and controlled by the Aux outlet.

-Warranty information
+Warranty Information